nickythelion/manokit/README.md

     ).add_recipient("buddy@examplecorp.com")
     .add_cc("buddy@examplecorp.com")
     .send()
+    .logout()
 ```
-The `send()` function, however, is considered a logical endpoint, and thus does not support method chaining.
-In other words, the `send()` function must be the last to be called.
+The `logout()` function, however, is considered a logical endpoint, and thus does not support method chaining.
+In other words, the `logout()` function must be the last to be called.

 ### Exceptions